Blockdaemon/bpm-sdk/README.md

 # Nodestate

 Every plugin should run nodestate next to the blockchain client.
 Nodestate sends monitoring information back to Blockdaemon so we can ensure the node is in perfect shape!

-TODO: Describe nodestate better and link to relevant documentation
+Adapting nodestate to BPM is currently a work in progress.
+We'll update this section soon.

 # Deployment